-The following four lines in the table shew the territorial scope of the State awards and determinations in force at the end of the year 1913.
-It will be seen that 58 apply to the whole of a State, 174 to one of the metropolitan areas, 161 to metropolitan and country towns, while the remaining 186 apply to country areas only.
+The succeeding four lines in the table shew the territorial scope of the State awards. and determinations in force at the end of the year 1914.
+It will be seen that 50 apply to the whole of a State, 156 to one of the metropolitan areas, 168 to metropolitan and country towns, while the remaining 184 apply to country areas only.

-Of the Commonwealth awards there are seven in connection with the shipping industry and the award affecting postal electricians, which apply to each of the six States.
-There are four awards which apply to five States, two which apply to four States, one to three States, and two to two States.
+Of the Commonwealth awards there are six in connection with the shipping industry, one each affecting postal electricians and the telegraph and telephone construction linesmen, which apply to each of the six States.
+There are three awards which apply to five-States, three which apply to four States, and four to two States.

-The total number of industrial agreements in force (including agreements under section 24 of the Commonwealth Conciliation and Arbitration Act, and under section 7 of the Queensland Industrial Peace Act) was 401.
-The last line of the table shews the number of Commonwealth agreements operating in each State.
-The total number of awards, determinations and agreements in force under the various Acts at the end of 1913 was 997, comprising 596 awards and determinations and 401 agreements.
+The total number of industrial agreements in force (including agreements undersection 24 of the Commonwealth Conciliation and Arbitration Act) was 373.
+The lastline but one of the table shews the number of Commonwealth agreements operating in each State.
+The total number of awards, determinations and agreements in force underthe various Acts at the end of 1914 was 949, comprising 576 awards and determinationsand 373 agreements.